Conditional Dichotomy of Boolean Ordered Promise CSPs: Introduction

-The central question in the study of PCSPs is whether there exists a complexity dichotomy for PCSPs i.e. if every PCSP is either in P or is NP-complete.
-As is the case with CSPs, the key tool towards establishing such a dichotomy result is the algebraic approach.
+The central question in the study of PCSPs is whether there exists a complexity dichotomy for PCSPs, i.e., if every PCSP is either in P or is NP-complete.
+As is the case with CSPs, the key tool towards establishing a potential dichotomy result is the algebraic approach.
 The Galois correspondence from the CSP world extends to PCSPs, i.e., the polymorphisms fully capture the computational complexity of the underlying PCSP~\cite{P02, BG18}.
 This has been extended to show that just the identities satisfied by the polymorphisms suffice to capture the computational complexity of the underlying PCSP~\cite{barto2019algebraic}.
 However, the polymorphisms of PCSPs are much richer, and characterizing which polymorphisms lead to algorithms and which ones lead to hardness has been a challenging problem.
 Conceptually, the principal difficulty is that the polymorphisms for CSPs are closed under composition (hence referred to as \textit{clones}), whereas for PCSPs, this is no longer the case.

 As a result, even in the Boolean case, we do not have a dichotomy theorem for PCSPs.
 Towards establishing a potential Boolean PCSP dichotomy, progress has been made by Ficak, Kozik, Ols\'{a}k and Stankiewicz~\cite{FicakKOS19}, who obtained a dichotomy result when each predicate is symmetric.
 In this paper, we study Boolean PCSPs that contain the \emph{simplest non-symmetric predicate}, $x \rightarrow y$.
-We call such Boolean PCSPs \textit{Ordered} as we can also view the implication constraint as an ordering requirement $x \leq y$.
+We call such Boolean PCSPs \textit{Ordered} as we can also view the implication constraint as an ordering requirement $x \leq y$\footnote{As PCSPs have pairs of predicates, the ordering predicate pair has both the strong and weak forms as $x \leq y$, i.e., $\{(0,0),(0,1),(1,1)\}$}.

 Ordered Boolean PCSPs have come under recent study.
-The work of Petr~\cite{Petr20} (inspired by work of Barto~\cite{Bar18,Bar20}) considered a special class of Ordered Boolean PCSPs which have an additional predicate $x \neq y$ (this corresponds to allowing negations in the constraints) as well as the requirement that the majority on three bits is \emph{not} a polymorphism.
+The work of Petr~\cite{petr20} (inspired by work of Barto~\cite{Bar18,Bar20}) considered a special class of Ordered Boolean PCSPs which have an additional predicate $x \neq y$ (this corresponds to allowing negations in the constraints) as well as the requirement that the majority on three bits is \emph{not} a polymorphism.
 In this setting Petr was able to show that such Ordered Boolean PCSPs are NP-hard.
 However, the approach considered does not seem immediately extendable to analyzing general Ordered Boolean PCSPs~\cite{Bar20}.